Southwest monsoon unlikely to retreat from northwest India by September-end | Science-Environment

 Last year, the IMD had revised the date for the withdrawal of monsoon from northwest India by nearly a fortnight.
 This was done keeping in mind the trend of a delayed retreat of monsoon observed over the last few years.

 The southwest monsoon starts withdrawing from west Rajasthan first.
-According to the revised date, it starts withdrawing from Jaisalmer on September 17.
+According to the revised date, it starts withdrawing from Jaisalmer from September 17.

 A delayed withdrawal of monsoon also means a delayed onset of winter.